Improving User Interface Generation Models from Designer Feedback: Introduction

 To understand which types of data are most effective for training models, we investigate designers' common workflows.
 For example, previous work~\cite{hartmann2010d} has shown that designers are already effective at communicating design knowledge as part of their day-to-day job through activities such as design reviews, white-boarding, and using design software (e.g., Figma, Sketch).
 These activities produce artifacts such as i) natural language comments, ii) visually-grounded annotations, and iii) low-level design revisions (e.g., before and after a designer's edits) that might be useful for model training.
 To this end, we develop interfaces for model training based on these activities and introduce techniques that transform them into machine-learnable preference data for UI generation models.

-To validate our approach, we performed a designer feedback study with 21 professional designers at a large technology company, which led to a dataset of \textasciitilde1500 training examples.
-To measure the quality of this generated data, we conducted a study where we found that data collected from designer-aligned interfaces led to higher agreement rates than data collected from conventional ranking interfaces.
+To validate our approach, we performed a designer feedback study with 21 professional designers at a large technology company, which led to a dataset of 1460 training examples.
+To measure the quality of this generated data, we analyzed this data and found that data collected from designer-aligned interfaces led to higher agreement rates than data collected from conventional ranking interfaces.
 To demonstrate the utility of our dataset, we fine-tuned several existing code generation models.
 First, we found that supervision derived from designers' sketch and revision feedback yielded significant gains over both untuned baselines and models tuned on conventional ranking feedback.
 Second, applying designer supervision to a strong open-source model enables it to outperform all tested baselines, including a larger, state-of-the-art, proprietary reasoning model, GPT-5.

-To summarize, this paper makes the following contributions: \begin{enumerate} \item Techniques for transforming designer comments, sketches, and revisions into machine-learnable preference pairs. \item A dataset of \textasciitilde1500 UI screens associated with design feedback collected from twenty one designers.
-An analysis of this data shows UI preference pairs generated from natural designer feedback workflows have lower levels of disagreement than conventional ranking feedback. \item A validation of our approach that shows how designer feedback improves open-source UI generation models.
+To summarize, this paper makes the following contributions: \begin{enumerate} \item Techniques for transforming designer comments, sketches, and revisions into machine-learnable preference pairs. \item A dataset of 1460 UI screens associated with design feedback collected from twenty one designers.
+An analysis of this data shows UI preference pairs generated from natural designer feedback workflows have lower levels of disagreement than conventional ranking feedback. \item A validation of our approach that shows how designer feedback improves open-source UI generation models and a quantification of the quality-quantity tradeoff for collecting designer feedback.
 An arena-style evaluation showed that some forms of designer feedback, such as sketches and revisions, were highly effective in improving open-source models.
 Our best-performing model outperformed all tested baselines, including a larger proprietary model, GPT-5. \end{enumerate}